-Google is always on top of their game when it comes to making its user’s lives more secure.
+Google is always on top of its game when it comes to making its user’s lives more secure.
 On Tuesday, January 5th, Google released a Chrome extension that will help users protect their accounts from risks from third party data breaches.

 With the Password Checkup Chrome extension installed, you’ll receive an automatic notification if a username or password for any of your accounts were known to have been compromised during data leaks in the past.